-The Warren County Board of Developmental Disabilities is a State mandated seven member agency charged with the task of ensuring the availability of programs, services and support to individuals with developmental disabilities.
+The Warren County Board of Developmental Disabilities (the "Developmental Disabilities Board") is a State-mandated seven-member agency charged with the task of ensuring the availability of programs, services and support to individuals with developmental disabilities.
 Available programs include: early intervention, school to work transition, service coordination, family support services, respite care, supported living, housing, volunteer programs, adult services, nursing services, vocational training, supported employment, community employment, administration and transportation services.
-Presently, there are 166 employees providing these services.
-In addition to federal and state dollars, the program is funded by a 4.0 mill County continuing levy.
-The Warren County Board of Developmental Disabilities has received the maximum accreditation from both the Ohio Department of Developmental Disabilities and the Commission on Accreditation of Rehabilitation Facilities (CARF).
+Presently, there are 176 employees providing these services.
+In addition to federal and state dollars, the program is funded by a 4.0 mill continuing levy.
+The Developmental Disabilities Board has received the maximum accreditation from both the Ohio Department of Developmental Disabilities and the Commission on Accreditation of Rehabilitation Facilities (CARF).

-The other major County public assistance organization is the County Veterans Services Administration, which is staffed by 19 employees and funded by the County General Fund.
-The 2014 entitlement was \$2,777,967 which supports an operating budget of \$1,859,294.
-The administration provides temporary relief for the clients and assists veterans and their dependents in securing materials and information needed to apply for benefits under programs administered by the Federal Veterans Administration.
+The other major public assistance organization in the County is the County Veterans Services Administration (the "Administration"), which is staffed by 20 employees and funded by the County General Fund.
+The 2015 entitlement was \$3,095,504 which supports an operating budget of \$2,506,352.
+The Administration provides temporary relief for the clients and assists veterans and their dependents in securing materials and information needed to apply for benefits under programs administered by the Federal Veterans Administration.

-The Board of Mental Health Recovery Services of Warren and Clinton Counties provides mental health and alcohol and drug addiction services by contracting with four major provider agencies.
-The program is staffed by 8 full time and 1 part time employees, including the Executive Director, and operates on a 1.0 mill levy.
-It had a budget of \$12,361,134 for the fiscal year beginning July 1, 2014 and ending June 30, 2015.
-The Board was established pursuant to and operates under Chapter 340 of the Ohio Revised Code.
-It is controlled by a 14 member board, with six members appointed by the Director of the Ohio Department of Mental Health and the remaining eight members chosen by the Boards of Commissioners of Warren and Clinton Counties in proportion to the population of each.
+The Board of Mental Health Recovery Services of Warren and Clinton Counties (the "Mental Health Recovery Services Board") provides mental health and alcohol and drug addiction services by contracting with four major provider agencies.
+The program is staffed by 9 full time and 1 part time employee, including the Executive Director, and operates on a 1.0 mill levy.
+It had a budget of \$12,477,269 for the fiscal year beginning July 1, 2015 and ending June 30, 2016.
+The Mental Health Recovery Services Board was established pursuant to and operates under Chapter 340 of the Ohio Revised Code.
+It is controlled by a 14-member board, with six members appointed by the Director of the Ohio Department of Mental Health and the remaining eight members chosen by the Boards of County Commissioners of Warren and Clinton Counties in proportion to the population of each.